 Devoted family men.
 Great but gracious.
 Both played for an organization for more than two decades.
 Neither were ever ejected from a game.
 Untitled.
 Forward passes, for one thing, had been attempted before, most recently in an experimental game in late 1905 between Washburn and what would become Wichita State before the new rules were approved in early 1906.

+Passes also had been carried out successfully but illegally several times, including the 1876 Yale-Princeton game in which Yale's Walter Camp threw forward to teammate Oliver Thompson as he was being tackled.
 You're About to Know Jack.
 With increasing regularity in recent years, Jack Flaherty has been on message.

 From the first stare at himself in the mirror each morning to the first glance out the window at the rest of the world, his missives are delivered—both to himself and to others—with focus, passion and thought.
 They begin with himself.
-His workday.
 Rosenthal: What players with underlying health concerns say about a possible return.
 Untitled.
 Untitled.
 Ted Simmons elected to Hall of Fame.
 SAN DIEGO -- For Ted Simmons, the fourth time is the charm.

 The former Cardinals catcher was elected to the National Baseball Hall of Fame on the Modern Baseball Era ballot, announced Sunday at the Winter Meetings in San Diego.
 Candidates must receive votes from at least 75 percent of SAN DIEGO -- For Ted Simmons, the fourth time is the charm.
 The former Cardinals catcher was elected to the National Baseball Hall of Fame on the Modern Baseball Era ballot, announced Sunday at the Winter Meetings in San Diego.
-Candidates must receive votes from at least 75 percent of the ballots to gain election to the Hall, and Simmons received 13 votes from the 16-member electorate (81.3 percent) . • Miller, Simmons elected to HOF on Modern Era ballot.

 Respondents roughly weighed each of those attributes equally.
 The public ranks this week’s featured events quite low in comparison with more traditional sports such as basketball or soccer, including stone skipping (16 percent say it’s a sport), stupid robot fighting (14 percent) and competitive pizza making (13 percent).
 On average, 30 percent of the public deems The Ocho’s offerings as sports.
 The Black Athlete in America.
 Untitled.
 Chicago Blackhawks owners Bill Wirtz and James Norris owned the old Arena on Oakland Avenue before the Blues were born as a NHL expansion team.
 NBA: Kevin Love of the Cleveland Cavaliers opens up on mental health.
 The Cleveland Cavaliers All-Star was, after all, quietly receiving therapy for an anxiety battle he had kept hidden from the public.
 But Love came to realize that saying the words "panic attack" and describing his episode publicly were part of the recovery process, and could benefit others suffering in silence.

 "It's been therapeutic, and it's been good to share my experience and try to help. " The pressure on male athletes to suppress mental health issues only made his condition worse, Love wrote in the essay.
 He said he hoped to break down that wall for other pros facing anxiety or depression.
 Chris Correa: What ex-Cardinals analyst learned after prison, Astros hack.
 Eu.usatoday. - The Washington Post.
 Tommy Pham - ScoopsWithDannyMac.com.
 In full sprint, Rangers Minor Leaguer Eric Jenkins made a catch, tumbled over the wall and stuck the landing.
 Cardinals OF Tommy Pham sounds off about his road to the big leagues.
 Just because I have more time to watch games doesn’t mean my picks will be better, but here are my brackets this year.
 Hochman: Nearly 50 years ago, this Big Red player staged his own NFL anthem protest.

 Why Betting Data Alone Can’t Identify Match Fixers In Tennis.
+Hours before the Australian Open started in Melbourne on Monday, BuzzFeed News and the BBC published results from a joint investigation showing that tennis authorities hadn’t punished male pros repeatedly flagged for suspicions that they were fixing matches — deliberately losing, or arranging for their opponent to lose, to maximize their or others’ betting profits.
+Tennis authorities quickly gathered in Melbourne for a news conference responding to the charges, saying they had “thoroughly investigated” any evidence brought to them.
 NFL pulls out of funding Boston University head trauma study over concerns about researcher.
 10:58 AM ETSteve FainaruCloseESPN Senior WriterWinner, 2008 Pulitzer Prize in International ReportingFour-time first-place winner in Associated Press Sports Editors competitionCo-author of New York Times best-selling book, "League of Denial"Mark Fainaru-WadaCloseESPN Staff WriterInvestigative reporter for ESPN's Enterprise and Investigative Unit since 2007Co-author of New York Times best-selling books "League of Denial" and "Game of Shadows"Co-winner, 2004 George Polk Award.